The Coveted Mirror

-The Coveted Mirror was a graphical text-based adventure game published for the Apple II.
-It was created by Eagle Berns and Holly Thomason and released by Penguin Software in 1983.
+The Coveted Mirror is a graphic adventure for the Apple II published in 1983 by Penguin Software.
+It was created by Eagle Berns and Holly Thomason.
+A version with a more advanced text parser was released in 1986 and ported to additional systems.

 Plot

 The land of Starbury was taken over by Voar the evil.
 During his grasp for power, Voar tried to seize the magic mirror but broke it into five pieces; luckily, he was only able to grab four of the pieces. it is up to you, the hero, to find the fifth and final piece in order to break Voar's rule and save the people of Starbury.

 Gameplay

-The Coveted Mirror utilizes a text parser, in which the player types commands to perform actions in the game.
+The player types textual commands at the bottom of the screen below an image of the current location.

-Additionally, part of the challenge of The Coveted Mirror involves frequent, timed escapes from the jail tower.
-Within a limited timeframe, indicated by an hourglass, the player must search the castle, find objects, and talk to people and return to the cell by the time the jailer makes his rounds.
+The Coveted Mirror involves frequent, timed escapes from the jail tower.
+Within a limited timeframe, indicated by an hourglass, the player must search the castle, find objects, and talk to people, and return to the cell by the time the jailer makes his rounds.
 This timed element adds another dimension to the exploration and puzzle solving.

-The original version also worked several arcade style scenes into the solution of the adventure, such as a jousting game and a fishing game.
-The later Comprehend version released in 1986 replaced the two-word parser with a full-sentence parser and was released for more computer systems than the original Apple II version, but omitted the arcade-style scenes and replaced them with other puzzles.
+The original release includes action sequences such as a jousting game and a fishing game.
+The later Comprehend version, released in 1986, replaces the two-word parser with a full-sentence parser, but replaced the action elements with puzzles.